 As required by ASC 820, a financial instrument's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
 The Company's assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.
 There were no transfers between fair value hierarchy levels for any period presented.
 The following table, set forth by level within the fair value hierarchy, shows the Company's financial assets and liabilities that were accounted for at fair value as of June 30, 2022 (in thousands).
-The Company did not have any open positions as of June 30, 2021.
+The Company did not have any open positions as of June 30, 2023.

 June 30, 2022

-Le Level 1 evel 2 Level 3 Total
+Leve el 1 L evel 2 Le evel 3 Total

 Assets

 Derivative contract assets \$ \$ 170 \$ \$ 170

 Liabilities

 Derivative contract liabilities \$ \$ 2,164 \$ \$ 2,164

 Derivative contracts listed above as Level 2 include costless put/call collars that are carried at fair value.
 The Company records the net change in fair value of these positions in "Net gain (loss) on derivative contracts" in the Company's consolidated statements of operations.
 The Company is able to value the assets and liabilities based on observable market data for similar instruments, which resulted in the Company reporting its derivatives as Level 2.
 This observable data includes the forward curves for commodity prices based on quoted market prices and implied volatility factors related to changes in the forward curves.
-See Note 8, "Derivatives," for additional discussion of derivatives.
+See Note 7, "Derivatives," for additional discussion of derivatives.

-The Company's derivative contracts are with large utilities with investment grade credit ratings which are believed to have minimal credit risk.
-As such, the Company is exposed to credit risk to the extent of nonperformance by the counterparties in the derivative contracts; however, the Company does not anticipate such nonperformance.
+Historically, the Company's derivative contracts were with large utilities with investment grade credit ratings which are believed to have minimal credit risk.
+As such, the Company was exposed to credit risk to the extent of nonperformance by the counterparties in the derivative contracts.
+To date, the Company has not experienced such nonperformance.